MikuAuahDark/lua-live2d-framework/README.md

 * All `is*` or `has*` method doesn't accept additional value to set the value.
 Use `set*` function respectively to set it.

+* Addition of `Model:getAllParameterValue` which returns 4 values: current parameter value, min, max, and default value.

 Third-party Libraries
 ---------------------